 One more story from my trip to Baltimore.
-As our plane banked to make it’s final approach, I looked out my window seat across the city.
+As our plane banked to make its final approach, I looked out my window seat across the city.
 I was reminded of my last trip to Baltimore nearly 8 years ago.
 As hard as you might find this story to believe, it is 100% true.
 I have a picture to prove it.
 It further illustrated the power of what Erwin McManus calls “Divine Moments” in the book “Chasing Daylight”.

-As I said, a business trip brought me out to Rockford Maryland several years ago.
-It was during a little downtime that my boss at the time asked me if I wanted to go grab some lunch.
+As I said, a business trip brought me out to Rockville Maryland several years ago.
+It was during a bit of downtime that my boss asked me if I wanted to go grab some lunch.
 We were in one of those shopping strip malls, so there were a few choices out in the parking lot.
 We walked right passed a “Don Pablos” and headed into a burger joint next door of which I cannot remember the name.
-Just as we were walking in the door, Shelly said “You know, I think I want some chips and salsa instead”.
-Since she was buying I could hardly complain.
-So, we made our way over to Don Pablos.
-This is where it gets interesting.
+Just as we were walking in the door, Shelly said “You know, I think I want some chips and salsa instead.”
+She was buying so I could hardly complain.
+We made our way over to Don Pablos.

-He paged me 911 from the bus stop and told me the story of his ticket getting stolen by some kids.
+He paged me 911 from the bus stop and told me a story of his ticket getting stolen by some kids.
 I drove to a downtown Cleveland bus station in the wee hours of the morning to wire him a ticket to Miami.
-My last contact with Sean came in a letter from the shelter where he had secured a job at a grocery store and was ending his time at the shelter.
+My last contact with Shawn came in a letter from the shelter where he had secured a job at a grocery store and was ending his time at the shelter.
 I later left that job, and the 800 number pager and never heard from him again.